View Dependencies

 }

-In this example, the focus should be on the HTTPMethod and HTTPMethodConfig entities.
-By setting the method_dependencies attribute, you can set FastAPI dependencies for endpoints, as well as manage the creation of additional kwargs needed to initialize the DataLayer.
+In this example, the focus should be on the Operation and OperationConfig entities.
+By setting the operation_dependencies attribute, you can set FastAPI dependencies for endpoints, as well as manage the creation of additional kwargs needed to initialize the DataLayer.

 Dependencies can be any Pydantic model containing Depends as default values.
 It’s really the same as if you defined the dependency session for the endpoint as: